Surgical Procedures: Surgery and Staging for Malignant Melanoma of the Skin

 - Incisional biopsy: The most irregular appearing portion of the mole is removed.

-- Sentinel Lymph Node Biopsy: A radioactive or blue dye is injected near the cancerous tumor and allowed to absorb; any lymph nodes with blue dye or radioactive material present are removed and tested for cancer.
+- Sentinel Lymph Node Biopsy: Blue dye is injected near the cancerous tumor and allowed to absorb.
+Any lymph nodes with blue dye present are removed and tested for cancer.

-Imaging: Radiology tests can look inside your body to look at the cancer and determine if it has spread.
+Imaging: Radiology tests can look inside your body to look at the cancer and see if it has spread.
 These tests can include:

 - CAT scan (CT scan).